virocon-organization/virocon/README.rst

 introduced in virocon version 2.

-**Conference presentation.** In a `WESC 2021 presentation`_, we showed how virocon (version 2) can be used to support the design process of offshore wind turbines.
+**Conference presentation.** In a `WESC 2021 presentation`_, we showed how virocon can be used to support the design process of offshore wind turbines.

 Contributing
 ------------